 That's it.
 Backpack will now use a separate session for the admin login.
 You can be logged in with Admin X and User Z at the same time, and log out Admin X without logging out the user too.

-2. Delete your email column and remove it from $fillable on your User model.
+username column in your users table and add it in $fillable on your User model.
+Best to do this with a migration.email column and remove it from $fillable on your User model.
 Alternatively, just remove UNIQUE and NOT NULL from it.
-Best to do this with a migration.
+Best to do this with a migration.config/backpack/base.php config options:

 // Username column for authentication